Please note that if click on some of the images on this page they will enlarge

 Like his Uncle Frank Denning, Arthur developed an active interest in local affairs, served with some distinction on the "home front" during the Second World War (as, indeed did Dorothy) and was co-opted onto the Uxbridge Urban District Council.

-After the war he continued in local politics as an "anti-socialist independent" and became Chairman of the Council in 1949 and Mayor of Uxbridge in 1959.
 Within the family business he managed the business in Uxbridge purchased from Carrick & Coles and, after the war, took on the duties of Suters company secretary.

 1959 - THE MAYOR AND MAYORESS OF UXBRIDGE from History of Suters Ltd - 1950s page